ketancmaheshwari/ketancmaheshwari.github.io/_posts/2020-05-19-SMC18-Data-Challenge-4.md

 ```

 The second approach finds the papers that has highest impact in each year and extracts the keywords in those papers.
 The impact is computed by the paper that is cited the most in that year.
-The result for this task are in `yearwise_trending_keywords.txt` in the form of year, keywords, citations triplet.
+The result for this task are in `results/yearwise_trending_keywords.txt` in the form of year, keywords, citations triplet.

 ```bash
 #!/usr/bin/env awk -f